 Federal High Courts

-Their territorial jurisdiction is divided into five different regions (each covering two or more states).
+Their territorial jurisdiction is divided into six different regions (each covering two or more states).
 In most cases, these courts rule the appeals filed in the lawsuits started in the Federal Low courts located in the applicable region.

 State High Courts